01-edu/public/subjects/ai/pipeline/README.md

 3. Create one Ordinal encoder for all Ordinal features in the following order `["menopause", "age", "tumor-size","inv-nodes", "deg-malig"]` on the test set.
 The documentation of Scikit-learn is not clear on how to perform this on many columns at the same time.
 Here's a **hint**:

-If the ordinal data set is (subset of two columns but I keep all rows for this example):
+If the ordinal data set is (subset of two columns, but I keep all rows for this example):

     |    | menopause     |   deg-malig |
     |---:|:--------------|------------:|